The muskox

 Ovibos moschatus

-The muskox is the last of the large ice age animals.
-They lived with mammoths and woolly rhinoceros during the recent ice age, in Sweden and other places.
-Mammoths and woolly rhinoceros have long been extinct, while muskoxen live in the barren and cold tundra areas in the far north.
+The muskox is the last of the great Ice Age animals.
+It once lived alongside mammoths and woolly rhinoceroses during the most recent Ice Age, both in Sweden and in other parts of the northern hemisphere.
+While the mammoth and woolly rhinoceros have long been extinct, the muskox still survives today in the barren, cold tundra of the far north.

 About